 It doesn’t take long to become impressed by the HOTEL DU PONT.
 Even those unfamiliar with its legendary reputation for luxury will soon get the picture once they step inside the lobby.

-Judging by the photo above, where do you think I am?
+Judging by the photo above of Nemours Mansion and Gardens, where do you think I am?
 France?
 Germany?
 Italy, perhaps?
 You’d be forgiven for thinking so.
 But I’m actually in Delaware.
 That’s right.
 The First State and the home of tax-free shopping has a magnificent mansion that draws on European influences.

 If you’re anything like me, it always seems to be the attractions that are close by that I never get around to visiting.
 For years I’ve wanted to visit Winterthur and for years I just never got around to it.
 Funny how that works out.
 Fast forward to the announcement last year that Winterthur would have a special exhibit of costumes from the television show Downton Abbey.
 Then all of sudden, I made time to go to Winterthur.
 Funny how that works out.

 So with my partner in crime for the Downton Abbey exhibit — in this case, my mother — we headed down to Delaware on a Friday morning to indulge in the dress of the English wealthy being exhibited in an American mansion.